Skip to main content

 { "agents": { "defaults": { "memorySearch": { "enabled": false } } } }

-Disabling memory search means your agent will not automatically recall information from previous sessions.
-This is a significant tradeoff for users who rely on session continuity, but it eliminates a major source of unexpected context consumption.
-You can re-enable it once the underlying bug is fixed or after upgrading to a model with a larger context window.
+Disabling or narrowing memory search means your agent will recall less from previous sessions.
+That is a significant tradeoff for users who rely on continuity, but it can isolate unexpected context consumption.
+Re-enable retrieval once you have found the noisy source or moved to a route with enough verified context.

-Fix 5: Switch to a Model with a Larger Context Window
+Fix 5: Switch to a Model Route with More Usable Context

 To switch models in OpenClaw, update your configuration to specify a different provider and model: